“Plop, Plop, Fizz, Fizz,”

 Many of us will readily recognize those ad campaigns for Alka-Seltzer, Ford, and New York City.
 What we may not know is that the woman who was responsible for some of the most successful ads in advertising history grew up in Youngstown.
 She was the woman behind the end of plain planes in her Braniff airlines campaign that included the “Braniff Strip” Superbowl ads.
 Her team recommended painting the planes in colorful pastels.
 She was the first woman CEO of a major advertising agency traded on the Big Board of the New York Stock Exchange.
 In 2020. she was awarded the Cannes Lion Lifetime Achievement, the Lion of St. Mark–the pinnacle of advertising awards.
 All from a beginning in Youngstown.

 This is Women’s History Month, and so it seemed fitting to recognize a famous woman from Youngstown.
 Mary Wells Lawrence was born Mary Georgene Berg on May 25, 1928.
+She grew up in Poland.
 Her father was a furniture maker.
 From an early age, her mother enrolled her in elocution, music, dance, and drama lessons leading to a lifelong love of theatre, a key element in her advertising work.
 After a year in New York at the Neighborhood Playhouse School of the Theater in New York at 17, she went on to Carnegie Institute of Technology to study merchandising.
 There, she met her first husband, Burt Wells, an industrial design student.
 They married and moved to Youngstown, Mary taking a job as a copywriter, the text part of advertising, for McKelvey’s.

 A year later, she was the fashion advertising manager for Macy’s in New York.
 That year, she divorced Burt, who she remarried in 1954.
 In 1953, she joined an established firm, McCann-Erickson as copywriter and head of the copy group.
 In 1957, she moved to a more innovative firm, Doyle, Dane, Bernbach as a Vice President after a brief stint with Lennan and Newell.
 The late 50’s represented a period of prosperity and the explosion of television as a media, and her career took off with it.
 Then in 1964 Jack Tinker, who she had worked with at McCann-Erickson formed a new firm with Richard Rich and Stuart Greene, and recruited Mary.
 Their first client was Alka-Seltzer, and Mary and her team came up with the “No Matter What Shape Your Stomach’s In” campaign, which was hugely successful.